-Most of the previous functions and developments are still carried in today's Android (Android 11).
-The latest version, released on February 19, 2020, focused a lot more on privacy options for users and restricting apps so that they do not invade your privacy.
+Android 11 brought in a lot more features that tend to work behind the scenes as compared to other versions.
+The version, released on February 19, 2020, focused a lot more on privacy options for users and restricting apps so that they do not invade your privacy.
 For example, apps can no longer see what other apps you have installed and are more limited to local storage access.
 Unused apps will also have permissions revoked, so changed or updated apps cannot access information without your consent.

-Android today is also trying to improve notifications, mainly system notifications.
+Android 11 also tried to improve notifications, mainly system notifications.
 It is also improving 5G support, which is being rolled out over cities across the world and will likely be available over wider areas in the coming year.
 Android 11 also added a screen recorder and some additional tweaks and features.